keptn/lifecycle-toolkit/docs-new/docs/guides/evaluations.md

 ## Example of pre- and post-deployment actions

-A comprehensive example of pre- and post-deployment evaluations and tasks can be found in our
+A comprehensive example of pre/post-deployment evaluations and tasks can be found in our
 [examples folder](https://github.com/keptn/lifecycle-toolkit/tree/main/examples/sample-app),
 where we use [Podtato-Head](https://github.com/podtato-head/podtato-head)